shijunfeng00/static_reflect/README.md

 # static_reflect

-This is a fully compiling time staic reflection lightweight framework for C++.
+This is a fully compiling time static reflection lightweight framework for C++.

 It provides a very rich compile-time reflection function.